gmc-code/PC-Using-RTD/docs/setup/Python.rst

     rstcheck==6.0.0.post1
     esbonio==0.13.0

-| Install requirements using the full path to a readthedocs_requirements.txt file placed in the virtual environment:
+| Install requirements using the full path to a requirements.txt file placed in the virtual environment:

 .. code-block::

-    pip install -r "C:\Users\username\rtd_venv310\readthedocs_requirements.txt"
+    pip install -r "C:\Users\username\rtd_venv310\requirements.txt"

 ----